The-alpha-male/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions adds execue permission to the owner and the group owner and reads permission to other users

 7-everybody adds execution permission to the owner, group owner and other users

+8-James-bond sets permmission to other users and removes them from owner and group